 Will I always be admitted to the hospital after coming to the UCC?

-- Being transferred to the Clinical Decision Unit (an observation program at MSK)
+- Be transferred to the Clinical Decision Unit (an observation program at MSK).

 Will my MSK oncologist know that I came to the UCC?